johnpuddephatt/vintageworx/src/activities/art-classes-for-adults.md

 Adult Beginners class

 All abilities welcome Class includes Pencil Drawing, Pastels, watercolours, acrylics An example of Topics covered include: Still Life, Portraits, Landscapes

 Every Monday  Please contact to book a place

-You can also find us on Facebook @falingeparktearooms and @vintageworxCDTrust
+You can also find us on Facebook @falingeparkrochdale and @vintageworxCDTrust

 OnTwitter @falinge Hub